 - Side-winding – similar to undulation but only a couple of sections are in contact with the surface and the raised parts of the body are pushed forward towards the advanced “in-contact” section

 - Concertina – a snake pulls the body into bends and then straightens out again

-- Rectilinear – a snake moves in a straight line by manipulating its underside scales to lift forward and then lower into the surface before moving backwards so the friction of the scales pulls the body forwards
+- Rectilinear – a snake moves in a straight line by manipulating its underside scales to lift forward and then lower into the surface before moving backward using the friction of the scales pulls the body forwards

 Many snakes, such as cobras and vipers, have evolved venom which they use to help kill prey or as a defense tool in dangerous situations.
 Venom is a modified saliva that contains a number of toxic compounds which have a range of effects including paralysis, digestion, blood clotting and cardiac arrest.
 It is usually injected during a bite through unique fangs although some species are able to spit their venom.
 Because there is no distinct evolutionary relationship that separates venomous snakes and non-venomous snakes it is believed that venom evolved more than once.

 Enter your details to get access to our FREE 6-week introduction to biology email course.

 Learn about animals, plants, evolution, the tree of life, ecology, cells, genetics, fields of biology and more.